Becoming a councillor

 All councillors are involved in decision making.
 This can be as a member of the council, the Executive or a committee.

-• you are the subject of a bankruptcy restrictions order or interim order (note: being bankrupt is not a disqualification)
+• Are the subject of a bankruptcy restrictions order or interim order.

 Standing for election